Where is My Wedding Invite?

 3.)
 Sorry, but the venue is limited in the number of guests we can invite.
 Venues are tough to find, so when you find one that fits 90% of your needs, it’s understandable that a few things might get pushed to the side.
 Just explain that your venue strictly limits the number of guests that can attend, and with your fiancé’s huge family, you had to remove quite a bit of the people from the wedding invite list.

 4.)
 We are sorry, but everything is still in the air.
-If it makes you feel better to dance around the subject, say you haven’t finalized your guest list and are desperately trying to figure out a way to avoid narrowing down your current list.
+If it makes you feel better to dance around the subject, say you haven’t finalized your guest list and are desperately trying to figure out how to avoid narrowing down your current list.
 Let them know you have limited space and funds, making it difficult, so you will let them know.

 5.)
-Go rogue.
+Go, rogue.
 Try this, as it is just crazy enough, but it has worked for many.
 Wait until after the wedding, then call up the scorned guest asking if you two are “good.”
 Explain that you were disappointed not to receive an RSVP from them and hope everything is okay.
 They’ll explain that they never received their wedding invite, you can blame it on the postal service, and you can go out for coffee and laugh about it.
 Then in three weeks, text them and let them know the same thing happened to (insert name of a made-up friend or family member here) too!
 Crazy, right?!

 Suggestions on Wedding Invitations